The government’s new Warm Homes Plan: What it means for our homes, bills, and the climate

 -

 The Warm Home Plan isn’t just for those on the lowest incomes.
-The plan announces £2 billion will be spent on low-interest consumer loans that will help homeowners cover upfront costs of solar panels, heat pumps and insulation.
+The plan announces £2 billion will be spent on low-interest consumer loans that will help homeowners cover the upfront costs of solar panels, heat pumps and insulation.

 -